Last Updated on

 An autoclave is an important part of any laboratory.
 First invented in 1879 by Charles Chamberland, the machine uses steam to cleanse and sterilize the contents.
-Microorganisms require food, moisture, and the right temperature to multiply and survive.
+Microorganisms, or microbes, require food, moisture, and the right temperature to multiply and survive.
 If you cannot starve them or dry them out, heat is the only way to kill them.
 Heat breaks down the proteins in the microorganisms, in a process called denaturalization.
+In this post, we'll explore what an autoclave does, how the instrument generally operates, and which types of autoclaves are available for use in laboratories.

-Laboratories, doctor’s offices, hospitals, and body modification studios all use autoclaves to sterilize various supplies and surgical equipment.
+Autoclaves are commonly used in laboratory setting and healthcare facilities to sterilize various supplies, surgical equipment, and even medical waste.
 In the chemical industries, autoclaves synthesize crystals, cure coatings, and vulcanize rubber.

 Autoclaves use a combination of steam and high pressure to transfer heat from the machine to the items inside it.
 Over the years, they’ve undergone a number of iterations and technological improvements.
 There are still basic mechanical models available today, but it’s also possible to get a fully computerized machine.

-A basic autoclave cycle looks something like this:
+A basic autoclave process looks something like this:

 Ultimately, the sterilization cycle length varies depending on what materials are being autoclaved, and how many of them there are in the load.